 It’s $140 on Amazon, which is a lot less expensive than the LEGO Mindstorms set.

-If you don’t want to spend the money to buy equipment, our Robotics Activity Booklet has step-by-step instructions on how to design robots.
+If you don’t want to spend the money to buy equipment or spend time planning, our Activity Booklet has step-by-step instructions on how to design robots.
 All you need are pencils and paper!

 Do you want more ideas like this one right in your inbox and be the first to be notified when new activity booklets are available?